How to Recognize and Recover from This Insidious Form of Abuse

 Gaslighters also tend to be controlling, gradually isolating their victim from outside support.
 They may dictate how the victim spends their time, subtly criticize or “correct” the victim’s choices, and attempt to turn others against the victim by spreading false information.

 Highly sensitive and empathic people can be especially vulnerable to gaslighting.
-Because they tend to absorb other people’s emotions and overthink social interactions, they are likelier to take a gaslighter’s behavior personally and blame themselves.
+Because they tend to absorb other people’s emotions and overthink social interactions, they are more likely to take a gaslighter’s behavior personally and blame themselves.
 Years of being told their emotional reactions are “too much” can make them doubt their own instincts.

 Gaslighters often exploit the highly sensitive person’s natural inclination to avoid conflict and please others.
 They may dismiss or minimize the victim’s feelings, pretend not to understand their concerns, and make them feel silly or stupid for expressing themselves.